Table of Contents

 Israel is a small country in the Middle East and a perfect country for a road trip.
 A road trip in Israel was high on my list after my adventures in Jordan and Oman.
-Together with my daughter I drove the northern part of Israel in a rental car from Sunny Cars in 10 days.
+Together with my daughter I drove the northern part of Israel by car in 10 days.
 Together we visited Jerusalem, Haifa and Tel Aviv which are also called the religious, economic, and party cities of Israel.
 I’ll show you the best 10-day Israel road trip itinerary which will cover most if not all places of interest above the line Tel Aviv – Jerusalem.
 Drive safely!

 Preparing a road trip

 When I prepare a road trip like this one in Israel I start by printing, yes printing, the region on paper.
 I then start to do research of all the places of interest and marking them including estimated time to see it.
 The latter is something you’ll learn from experience.
 Then, I’ll group places into day trips as I prefer to stay multiple nights somewhere and drive somewhere rather than to change hotel each day.
 I left out the Palestine Territories as my rental car from Sunny Cars wasn’t allowed to enter, which applies to any rental car in general.
 When I completed mapping all the sights I came to exactly 8 days of exploring which would make the trip 10 days including arrival and departure.
 Just perfect for a road trip in February.
 Now it’s time to show you the best 10-day itinerary for a road trip in Israel.

 Israel road trip itinerary day 1 & 2 – Arrival & Beit Guvrin-Maresha